srikanthchennam/rewards-program-dashboard/README.md

 # A simple Reward Point using [React.js](https://reactjs.org)

+### Features
+  * client side pagination
+  * Demonstration of react hooks. created a custom hooks to handle pagination and transactions which can be reused for any client side pagination.

 > **This tiny application will calculate reward point on amount .**

 **OR your can do the following to run in your local machine**